AAMedhat/bd-a1/README.md

 - Create a directory inside the container at /home/doc-bd-a1/.
 - Move the dataset file to the container.
 - Open the bash shell upon container startup.
-- Note: Install any additional modules or libraries you anticipate needing within the container.
+So that you know, install any additional modules or libraries within the container.
 - Within the container's doc-bd-a1/ directory, create the following files:
 - load.py: Design this file to dynamically read the dataset file by accepting the file path as a user-provided argument.
 - dpre.py: This file should perform Data Cleaning, Data Transformation, Data Reduction, and Data Discretization steps.
-In each step apply minimum 2 tasks.
+In each step apply a minimum of 2 tasks.
-Nile University | Fall 2023 | CSCI461 Introduction to Big Data
 Save the resulting data frame as a new CSV file named res_dpre.csv.
 - eda.py: Conduct exploratory data analysis, generating at least 3 insights without visualizations.
 Save these insights as text files named eda-in-1.txt, and so on.